sammy429b/Backend-Task/Readme.md

     npm run start
     ```

-5. If the server starts successfully, you should see a message indicating that the server is running and listening on a specific port.
+5. If the server starts successfully, you should see a message indicating that the server is running and listening on a port.